 Any leftover chickpeas can be placed in a covered container in the fridge until the next day.
 They taste pretty good cold, but if you want to get them warm and crispy again, it’s no problem.

 Heat your oven (or toaster oven) to 425 degrees and place your savory roasted chickpeas onto a parchment-lined baking sheet (or silicone mat).
 Bake for about 5 minutes or until desired re-crispiness.

 You can always re-heat your chickpeas in the microwave, but they will be soft and maybe a little soggy.
 Still great on salads, though!

-More Tasty Snacks to Try:
+More Tasty Snacks and Choice Chickpea Recipes to Try

 Savory Roasted Chickpea Recipe by Gina House and photos by Michelle Cehn, copyright of World of Vegan™, all rights reserved.
 Please note that this article contains affiliate links which supports our work at World of Vegan.

 Whether you love it or hate it, we all have to go grocery shopping, and it can be a little intimidating when you first start eating vegan.
 Our beginner-friendly shopping list includes all the grocery essentials you'll need make many satisfying vegan meals!
 You'll also receive a blank shopping list you can customize yourself, plus our weekly e-newsletter with delicious plant-based recipes.